 Just the other day I was talking to the dad of one of my non-soccer athletes about the importance of sports that teach mechanics.
 Being a baseball guy and his son football and baseball, he totally understood what mechanics mean to a player.
 I help this particular athlete with speed and strength.

 This is missing in soccer more than the other sports.
-If you have been around sports like Baseball, Tennis, Golf then you know what MECHANCIS are.
-In those sports you have to have good technique to be good whereas sports like Football, if you are not the quarterback, you don’t really need to hear that much about mechanics as compared to baseball, golf or tennis.
-In Football, Soccer or even Basketball you can be one of the best with pure athleticism & hustle.
-But now days in higher level High School’s you need to be sharp on your skills too, especially if you play in a very competitive area.
+If you have been around sports like baseball, tennis, golf then you know what mechanics are.
+In those sports you have to have good technique to be good, whereas sports like American football, if you are not the quarterback, you don’t really need to hear that much about mechanics as compared to baseball, golf or tennis.
+In youth football, soccer or even basketball you can be one of the best with pure athleticism & hustle.
+This changes in college and pro, because at that higher level you also need technique or you’ll sit the bench.

 The difference between the trained & the untrained

 Many young athletes are getting specialized training to improve overall performance, which by high school there is a pretty big gap between the “Trained” and the “Un-Trained”.
 Some of you know what I’m talking about & some of you don’t because of your age and experience in watching sports in the past 10 years.
 If you are in your 30s then you probably can’t remember getting private lessons, or even your friends getting them.

-10 youth sports that know mechanics more than soccer players
+10 sports that know the term mechanics more than soccer

 - Football (American)